 “Today’s events have radically altered Jane’s status quo permanently.
 Her face is all over the local and national media, plus being mute is now part of her persona.
 By now, the Albanian mob has made the connection: the woman causing them profound financial damage is, in fact, a woman they gang-raped.
 These criminals will redouble their efforts to find and kill her.

-I will be initiating a crisis team in Washington to distribute Jane’s exploit removal software nationwide.
-It’s inevitable that our nation’s enemies, both foreign and domestic, will find out about the genius woman who exposed a secret mob invasion of government computers.
+I will initiate a crisis team in Washington to distribute Jane’s exploit removal software nationwide.
+Our nation’s foreign and domestic enemies will inevitably learn about the genius woman who exposed a secret mob invasion of government computers.
 Jane would be vulnerable to foreign spies who might want to kidnap her, spirit her out of the country, and torture her into cooperating.”

 “Where are you going with this, Carolina?”
 John Merrick said.